VIBTOBIlab/DecoNFlow/README.md

 ## Run the pipeline
 > **NOTE** For more information, please refer to the [docs](docs/README.md).

 Now you can run the NextFlow (>=23.10.1) pipeline.
+You need to allocate at least 8 CPUs and 16 GB of RAM to make the pipeline running.
 If in the params.yaml you specify the input file (`--input`) but no tools, the pipeline will automatically deconvolve the samples using meth_atlas.

 Alternatively, if you do not specify the input file, the pipeline will automatically run the reference-free deconvolution workflow and deconvolve the samples using PRMeth (with reference-free modality).